Diljit22/optpricing/README.md

 ## Introduction

-Welcome to **QuantFin**, a comprehensive Python toolkit for pricing and calibrating financial derivatives.
+Welcome to **optpricing**, a comprehensive Python toolkit for pricing and calibrating financial derivatives.
 This library was originally designed for me to learn about the more nuanced methods of quantitative finance and has since grown into a robust framework for analysis.

-QuantFin is structured around four core pillars:
+optpricing is structured around four core pillars:

 - **Atoms**: Fundamental data types (`Option`, `Stock`, `Rate`) that ensure consistency and clarity of inputs across the library.
 - **Models**: A broad library ranging from classical Black-Scholes-Merton to advanced stochastic volatility (Heston, SABR) and jump/Lévy processes.